 erve beck

-beck was a 20-year old rookie who played in 8 games for the brooklyn superbas in 1899. he was 4 for 24 in those games and next appeared in the major leagues in 1901 with the cleveland indians of the upstart american league. that season, beck's 6 home runs counted for half of the indians' total of 12.
+beck was a 20-year old rookie who played in 8 games for the brooklyn superbas in 1899. he was 4 for 24 in those games and next appeared in the major leagues in 1901 with the cleveland indians of the upstart american league. that season, beck's 6 home runs counted for half of the indians' total of 12.bill collins

 collins, shown here in a 1911 boston rustlers (later known as the braves) road uniform, played for the superbas in 1913. he hit .189 in 32 games for brooklyn and moved on to the buffalo buffeds of the federal league for the 1914 season.